 - An experienced home worker has written about realistic expectations when working at home with children

 - Hannah Massarella, founder of the charity Bird, has written about what we can do to fight fear

 - Social Enterprise UK have shared a recording of a webinar on mental health and working from home

 - Protecture have recorded a webinar on GDPR and dealing with personal data while working from home

 Community & volunteering resources

-- NCVO have a page with resources and advice about volunteering and coronavirus and a blog on how to ensure an inclusive response to the crisis
+- NCVO have a page with resources, advice and webinar recordings about volunteering and coronavirus and a blog on how to ensure an inclusive response to the crisis

 - CAG Oxfordshire have put together a shared document to support community groups with their response to the pandemic

 - Community energy organisations wanting to engage with community support can find their local COVID-19 mutual aid groups here